Logitravel

 Jaisalmer

-Breakfast.
+Day 5: Breakfast.
 Morning tour around the city of Jaisalmer, dominated by the Sonar Fort, believed to be the oldest permanently inhabited fort in the world.
-Visit also to Lake Gadisagar and the havelis of Patwon Ki and Salim-Singh-Ki.
-In the afternoon, departure to the dunes of Sam to visit a typical village of the Rajasthani desert and take a camel ride at sunset.
+We'll also visit Lake Gadisar and the havelis of Patwon Ki and Salim-Singh-Ki.
+In the afternoon, we'll set off for the Sam Dunes.
+We'll admire the sunset from the dunes, watching the sky light up while enjoying a camel ride.
 Dinner and overnight stay.

 Jaisalmer - Jodhpur